 Every year students attend trips to Sigmund Freud’s house to explore the depth of the unconscious, London Zoo to experience the systematic desensitisation therapy for arachnophobia, Natural History Museum to look at the evolutionary impacts on human behaviour.
 We area also regular visitors to the Wellcome Collection for their frequent mental health events.

-Head of department: Ania Herbut
+Head of Department: Ania Herbut

 Exam board: AQA